amazon-archives/amazon-ecs-interstella-workshop/workshop-cicd/readme.md

 In the "Advanced container configuration" section, scroll down until you get to the "Storage and Logging" section where you'll find **Log Configuration**.

+**Do not select "Auto-Configure Cloudwatch Logs" as we've already created log streams that will automatically expire and be deleted.**

 Select **awslogs** from the *Log driver* dropdown.

 For *Log options*, enter values for the following: